Child Custody Shaw Family Law is a Recognized Leader in Divorce and Family Law

 - Paul Shaw

-Child Custody in Alabama
+Types of Child Custody in Alabama

 In Alabama, child custody is generally divided into two main categories: legal custody and physical custody, which can be further classified into different arrangements:

-• Legal Custody – The right to make major decisions about the child’s life, including education, healthcare, and religious upbringing.
+• Legal Custody: The right to make major decisions about the child’s life, including education, healthcare, and religious upbringing.

 • Joint Legal Custody: Both parents share decision-making responsibilities.